 Women who contemplate the operation to have implants inserted will most likely come across marketing data from the implant makers and plastic surgeons.
-However there are real risks to the implants included in the 44 pages of consumer information on Mentor's product, in "Important Information for Augmentation Patients About Mentor MemoryGelTM Silicone Gel-Filled Breast Implants"--available here.
-(This is a separate document from the reconstruction document for Mentor, and also separate from Allergan's augmentation and reconstruction documents).
-The most common risk is reoperation.
+However there are real risks to the implants, described in the 44 pages of consumer information on Mentor's product, in "Important Information for Augmentation Patients About Mentor MemoryGelTM Silicone Gel-Filled Breast Implants"--available here.
+(This is a separate document from the breast reconstruction document for Mentor, and also separate from Allergan's augmentation and reconstruction documents).
+The most common risk is re-operation.
 According to Mentor's data 15.4% of primary augmentation group and 28% of the revision-augmentation patients were reoperated during the three years of the study.
 For the Mentor reconstruction group, those numbers were 27% and 29%.
 For the Allergan augmentation group, studied over 4 years, those numbers were 23.5" and 35%.
 For the Allergan reconstruction group over 4 years 41% and 33% of patients were reoperated.

 Rupture is another risk.
 Rupture is often silent (unnoticed by the wearer) therefore most reliably detected with regular Magnetic Resonance Imaging (MRI) examinations, which the FDA recommends after 3 years and once every 2 years after that.
 Unfortunately, compression during mammographic imaging increases the risk of rupture.
 In the Mentor Core Study the rupture rate was 7.7% over 3 years for the MRI cohort¹.

-With rupture the silicone gel can "remain within the scar tissue capsule surrounding the implant", or it may migrate, which has possible health consequences.
+When the breasts rupture, the silicone gel can "remain within the scar tissue capsule surrounding the implant", or it may migrate, which has possible health consequences.
 The report summarizes the health consequences, "which have not been fully established", but include change in breast shape or size, pain, and "rare" reports of nerve damage, granuloma formation, tissue breakdown, and lymphadenopathy due to migration of the gel into the liver, arm, groin, chest wall, armpit or upper abdominal wall.
 A study released in April, 2005 in the study, published in the American Journal of Surgical Pathology, reported on the pathology of lymph node biopsies of women 96 who had breast implants removed and 14 controls.
 Rare foamy macrophages were found in 91 implant women and 4 controls.
 Refractile studies showed the presence of polyurethane in 16 women, and silicone in 86 women.
 Spectroscopy confirmed the presence of silicone in 71 patients with implants, and the presence of 2 polyurethane in 2 patients with implants.
 Silicone and polyurethane were not found in the control group's lymph nodes.

 Capsular contracture is separate side effect, classified by Baker Grades which help physicians determine the severity of the side effect that can necessitate removal.
 The implants usually aren't removed in cases of Baker Grades I and II, however in Baker Grade III, where the breast hardens and changes shape, and Baker Grade IV that involves "hard, obvious distortion, and tenderness with pain", the implants usually need to be changed.
 The two company's clinical trials showed slightly different results for side effects.
 In the Mentor study 8% of the women who received first time augmentation experienced severe capsular contracture in the first three years.
 In the revision-augmentation cohort the risk was 19% in three years.
 Nipple complications and scarring/hypertrophic scarring occurred in approximately 10% and 8% of the population, respectively.
 Other complications occurred much less frequently, such as sagging, lactation complications, infection, hematoma, etc.